 For many people it can be as simple as the change of routine and the added stress of spending outside the usual budget, the lack of sleep, the extra travelling with the expenses incurred or eating food which is rich and may not agree with you.

 And there are times when someone who normally relishes Christmas may find it difficult due to a recent bereavement, bad personal news or heartbreak.
-This year I am in that category.
-I usually really enjoy Christmas and all the trimmings however this year I am finding it a wee bit difficult as this is the first Christmas since my mother passed away.
+This year I am in the “finding it difficult” category.
+I usually really enjoy Christmas with all the trimmings however this year I am finding it a wee bit of a struggle because this is the first Christmas since my mother passed away.

 We haven’t cancelled Christmas, the tree is being decorated today and gifts will be wrapped and left underneath.
 We have not left these things so late because of my grief, we have been renovating and so were waiting for certain jobs to be finished before bringing in the tree.

 If you know someone who is having a difficult Christmas for any reason you may wonder what to do to cheer them up – my advice is to not to try.
 I’m not saying to ignore them however please don’t try to jolly along someone who is feeling sad amidst the jollity and cheer.